Coming Up: What’s on in October

 World Mental Health Day (October 10)

-“A day for coming together, starting important conversations about mental health and challenging stigma”, says the Mental Health Foundation.
+“A day for coming together, starting important conversations about mental health and challenging stigma,” says the Mental Health Foundation.
 The charity suggests many ways to get involved, including planning a Tea and Talk event.
-This year’s theme is workplace mental health.
-It highlights the importance of addressing mental health and wellbeing in the workplace to benefit people, organisations and communities.
+This year’s theme is ‘Access to Services – Mental Health in Catastrophes and Emergencies’, highlighting the importance of people being able to protect their mental health whatever they are going through, because everyone deserves good mental health.